-Offered in cooperation with the Calgary Philharmonic Orchestra.
-Through listening, lecture, discussion, guest musicians and attendance at select CPO concerts, examine the making and development of classical music with the aim of deepening your understanding and appreciation of this music genre.
-Orchestral masterpieces studied may include the works of Barber, Beethoven, Rachmaninoff, Tchaikovsky, Mozart, Strauss, Mahler, Prokofiev, Handel and Bach.
+Offered in cooperation with the Calgary Philharmonic Orchestra (CPO).
+Through listening, lecture, discussion, guest musicians and virtual performances of select CPO concerts, examine the making and development of classical music with the aim of deepening your understanding and appreciation of this music genre.
+Each session will feature a deep dive into an orchestral masterpiece, which may include the works of Barber, Beethoven, Rachmaninoff, Tchaikovsky, Mozart, Strauss, Mahler, Prokofiev, Handel or Bach.

 Course Learning Outcomes